xbmc/kodi-tv/src/content/article/kodi-21-0-omega-beta-3/index.md

 **Skinning**

-* The estouchy skin has been retired from default installs.
+* The Estouchy skin has been retired from default installs.
 If anyone would like to continue working on the skin for future use/availability, you can find the new home for the skin at https://github.com/jjd-uk/skin.estouchy for now.
 * The player control dialog for Estuary has been updated, along with other changes to bring the skin up to date for 5.17.0 API.
 * A fix for duplicate music flags was made by **@jjd-uk**.